Updated on: 28th June 2023

 What Are the Benefits of Adding Lamination to Print?

 Adding a specific finish also improves the perceived quality of your print.
-Magazines use this all the time to make their covers glossy and attractive, and novels often have velvet lamination so it feels good in the reader’s hands.
+Magazines use this all the time to make their covers glossy and attractive, and novels often have velvet laminated printing so it feels good in the reader’s hands.
 This is especially useful for business cards too, where the feel of the card boosts the all-important first impression of your business.

-Adding a lamination also affects the overall colour of your print.
+Lamination printing also affects the overall colour of your print.
 Matt creates a slightly duller colour, whereas gloss lamination makes colours look more vibrant.
 Velvet lamination makes colours look deeper and richer.

 Matt Lamination and Additional Finishes

-This classic finish allows you to add gloss to specific spots of your artwork like a logo or icon.
+This classic finish allows you to add a gloss to specific spots of your artwork like a logo or icon.
 It’s slightly raised from the print, and super glossy, making it really stand out on a matt background.